-Q: What about my donations to the Diocesan Ministries Appeal, will that money go to settle claims?
+Q: Did my donations to the Diocesan Ministries Appeal (DMA) go to settle claims?

-A: As stated in Diocesan Ministries Appeal (DMA) materials, donations to the DMA are restricted gifts to be used in support of the specifically designated ministries only.
-The Diocese has every expectation that donations will be used as designated.
+A: Donations to the DMA are restricted gifts to be used in support of the specifically designated ministries only.
+No donations to the DMA were used toward the settlement fund.

-Q: How will this filing affect ministry in the Diocese of New Ulm?
+Q: If the settlement is approved, how will it affect ministry in the Diocese of New Ulm?